Cloud Security Tips: Beware of Endpoint Vulnerabilities

-Remember, that the cloud model is great for productivity, collaboration and more, but requires a common sense approach to security -- at multiple levels.
+Remember, that the cloud model is great for productivity, collaboration and more, but requires a common sense approach to security—at multiple levels.
 If you're ready to upgrade your IT infrastructure with cloud resources, reach out to iCorps for a free IT consultation.